bmphx2/CTFs/Kaspersky CTF 2018/doubles/README.md

 There are opcode bytes that do the jump for short distances, for -0x78 bytes are *\xeb\x86*.

 All registers were zeroed including $esp and $ebp ($rsp/$rbp) during the last block of execution.
-My tactic was to use $rip as reference for constructing since it was the only address available.
-The $rbx was not necessary.
+My tactic was to use $rip as reference for constructing since it was the only address available on the registers.

 0x7ffff7ff6000:	lea    rdi,[rip+0x19]        # Copying the address from $rip+0x19 where it contains the /bin/sh%00